How To Create A Daily Schedule You Love

 5. Rest.

 Find a small daily activity that helps you recharge.
 Making a list of things that refresh you can be a great start—then, choose one to do each day.
 My favorite way to unwind is taking a relaxing bath after the kids go to bed.
+Anytime there is a pocket of extra time during your day, do one of the things on your list.

 6. Pray and read the Bible.

-3-4am Baby wakes to be fed.
+3am-4am Baby wakes to be fed.

 7:45am Prepare breakfast and make coffee.
-I try to make something that my husband can eat before he leaves for work too.
+I try to make something that my husband can eat before he leaves for work, too.

 RELATED: Stay-At-Home Mom Cleaning Schedule

-This is usually when we go to the park or meet friends a couple days a week.
+This is usually when we go to the park or meet friends a couple of days a week.

 11:30am Lunch.
 Naptime for baby.

 12:45pm-1:30pm Play with toddler, and read books together before his nap.
 He gets really giggly during this time and loves to be chased and tickled.
 It helps get his energy out before his nap.
+This is a great time of day for spending quality time together before he sleeps.

 2:30pm-3:30pm Baby naps.